timeplus-io/docs/docs/getting-started.md

 # Getting started

 This tutorial guides you how to load data into Timeplus and run analytics queries over the data.
 To perform this tutorial, you need an active Timeplus account.
-If you don't have a Timeplus account, go https://timeplus.com and request an account.
+If you don't have a Timeplus account, go to https://us.timeplus.cloud/ and sign up for free.

 ## Add Data

-To help you quickly get started, we setup each tenant with the demo dataset.
+To help you quickly get started, we setup each workspace with the demo dataset.
 Please check the schema and common queries on [Demo Scenario](usecases) page.
 You can explore and query the streams right away.

 Of course, you can load your own data, such as